-- Reside in campus housing. - Post \$9,400 bond prior to registration and an additional \$9,400 one-month prior to the beginning of the second year of study. - Show satisfactory evidence towards completion of a program of study at Frank Phillips College. - Pay tuition, fees, room and board upon registration for the first semester (to be deducted from the \$9,400 deposit). - Purchase hospital or health insurance or show evidence of a personal policy before enrollment. - Maintain the same academic and attendance standards as other students. - Cooperate with all school personnel.
+- Reside in campus housing. - Post \$10,600 bond one month prior to the first class day and an additional \$10,600 one-month prior to the beginning of the second year of study. - Enroll in a minimum of 12 credit hours each semester and show satisfactory academic progress towards completion of a program of study at Frank Phillips College. - Provide evidence of personal health insurance. - Maintain the same academic and attendance standards as other students. - Cooperate with all school personnel.